 Why collect waste individually, when you can collect as a team!
 TerraCycle operates a metwork of volunteers who collect waste on behalf of their community.
 Find out how you can get involved here.

 Not every programme has drop-off locations available.
 You will have to review a programme’s individual page to determine if you may recycle waste in your community.
 Programmes that have drop-off locations are indicated by the "drop-off" tab on the free recycling programme index.

-A public drop-off location provides a community with a centralised, publicly accessible location to drop off specific types of waste and packaging to be recycled.
+A Community Collection Hub is a recycling station that is publicly accessible, allowing everyone to drop off specific types of waste and packaging to be recycled.

-A drop-off location is typically managed by a single person or a small group of people.
-This administrator (or group of administrators) will be in charge of managing the drop-off locations and deciding how earned points will be distributed.
+A collection hub is typically managed by a single person.
+This administrator is in charge of managing the drop-off location and deciding how earned points will be distributed.

-A good drop-off point is easily accessible to the public and is physically located in an area that the public already interacts with on a regular basis (ex. a public library, place of worship, or retail store).
+A good Community Collection Hub is easily accessible to the public and is physically located in an area that the public already interacts with on a regular basis (ex. a public library, place of worship, or retail store).
 The location should be open during reasonable hours so members of the public can drop off their waste.

 If possible, putting a collection bin outside may be the best option for a location.
 You will need to provide your own outdoor, weather-resistant collection bin, but you will not have to rely as heavily on the hours of operation of the location hosting your bin.

 Some good drop-off locations include your local supermarket, an independent retailer, a community center, your township library, or even your local church.
 All drop-off locations will be shown on a searchable map so that the people in your area can find your drop-off location(s) and drop off their waste.